Southwest Airlines offering flights starting at $29 during ‘largest winter sale’ of year

 - As low as $99 one-way nonstop between San Jose, California and Kona (Hawaii Island).

-Travelers can click here to see if a desired destination is part of the current deal.
+Travelers can click here to see if the desired destination is part of the current deal.

 Additional restrictions apply, including invalid travel dates for certain continental routes, as well as inter-island routes in Hawaii.
 Terms and conditions can be found on Southwest’s official website.